opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 In 2015, Steam for Linux [had a bug][steam] that nuked your root drive under certain conditions.
 How did this happen, you ask?
-A shell script, of course:
+It was a shell script:

 ```sh
 # figure out the absolute path to the script being run a bit